 The health insurance component of Medicaid pays for medically necessary dental work uniformly nationwide.
 However, qualifying conditions are rare, meaning this avenue will help fewer recipients.

-The dental services health insurance might cover are medically necessary.
+Dental services that health insurance might cover are medically necessary.
 They treat non-biting injuries and diseases affecting the head, neck, and jaw.

 Private insurance companies called Managed Care Organizations (MCOs) administer these claims.
 Your member ID card should include the MCO contact information.